 'Growth of nationalism' happening across the world: S Jaishankar

-New Delhi, June 06: Asserting that the expectation of change has strengthened in the last five years, External Affairs Minister S Jaishankar on Thursday said world is witnessing a "growth of nationalism" and is "has been validated electorally in many places".
+New Delhi, June 06: Asserting that the expectation of change has strengthened in the last five years, External Affairs Minister S Jaishankar on Thursday said world is witnessing a "growth of nationalism" and that it "has been validated electorally in many places".

 Speaking at an event in Delhi, former foreign secretary Jaishankar, who took over as the External Affairs Minister last week, said India's foreign policy should focus on creating partnerships and mechanisms to propel economic change.